Stocks end higher on Wall Street, notching weekly gains

 AP Business Writer

-More than 90% of the stocks in the benchmark S&P 500 index were higher.
-Technology and health care companies has some of the strongest gains.
-Oracle rose 4.7% and Pfizer rose 5%.
+More than 90% of the stocks in the benchmark S&P 500 index rose.
+Technology stocks, retailers and health care companies powered a big share of the rally.
+Oracle rose 5%, Home Depot added 2.3% and Pfizer rose 4.8%.

-Social media companies were broadly lower after Snapchat’s parent company issued a weak forecast and the Washington Post reported that Elon Musk plans to slash about three-quarters of the payroll at Twitter after he buys the company.
-Snap slumped 29.6% and Twitter shed 4.6%.
+Social media companies fell broadly after Snapchat’s parent company issued a weak forecast and the Washington Post reported that Elon Musk plans to slash about three-quarters of the payroll at Twitter after he buys the company.
+Snap slumped 28.1% and Twitter shed 4.9%.

-The yield on the 10-year Treasury note, which affects mortgage rates, slipped to 4.22% from 4.24% late Thursday.
-The yield on the two-year Treasury, which tends to track investors’ expectations for Federal Reserve action on interest rates, fell to 4.51% from 4.61%.

-Markets have been unsettled in recent days.
-Stocks lurched from sharp gains early in the week to losses later in the week.
-The benchmark S&P 500 and other major indexes are all still on track for weekly gains in what has been an encouraging October so far.
+Markets have been unsettled in recent days, as stocks lurched from sharp gains early in the week to losses later in the week.
+The market appeared headed for another sell-off early Friday, then reversed course amid fresh signals from the Federal Reserve that it may consider easing up on its aggressive pace of interest rate hikes as it tries to bring down inflation.

-American Express fell 2.9% after setting aside hundreds of millions of dollars to cover potential losses as the economy continues to deteriorate.
-Railroad CSX rose 1.6% after reporting solid financial results.

-Investors remain concerned about inflation and the Federal Reserve’s attempt to cool hot prices on everything from food to clothing by raising interest rates aggressively.
-Higher interest rates tend to discourage borrowing and investments, slowing economic activity.
-That could tip economies into recession.
+“The hope is that they at least slow down,” Jay Hatfield, CEO of Infrastructure Capital Advisors.

 The Fed is expected to raise interest rates another three-quarters of a percentage point at its upcoming meeting in November.
 Markets have been unsettled partly because investors have been hoping that any sign of inflation easing or economic growth slowing could signal that the Fed will ease up on its rate increases, which have yet to show any signs of significantly impacting inflation.